The-Marcy-Lab-School/technical-prework-1/README.md

 isSquare(3, 3, 4, 3);     // returns false
 ```

-14. Write a function that determined whether or not someone can vote.
+14. Write a function that determines whether or not someone can vote.
 The first argument represents the person's age in years and the second argument represents whether or not they are a citizen, `true` if they are a citizen and `false` if they are not.
 The function should return `true` only if the person is a citizen and is 18 years or older.
 Otherwise, it should return `false`.

 Examples:
 ```